Blind Low Vision NZ Board of Directors focuses on governance and strategic issues such as our purpose and direction.

 Rick was re-elected to Blind Low Vision NZ’s Board of Directors in 2018 after initially stepping onto the Board in 2009.
 In November 2011 he was elected as Chair.
 Rick is the former owner and director of PhysioACTION, a physiotherapy practice that employs 26 staff in clinics throughout Auckland.

 Rick has also previously worked at Blind Low Vision NZ’s Adult Rehabilitation Unit and previously on the switchboard.
 Rick has been a client since he was 17-years-old.
 He is a director of Foundation Properties Limited, a wholly owned subsidiary of the RNZFB, a Trustee on the Bledisloe Estate and Bledisloe Royston trusts and is a member of the Institute of Directors.

-Audit & Risk Committee, Governance Committee, People Committee, Trustee of Bledisloe Royston Trust and Director, Foundation Properties Limited.
+Audit & Risk Committee; Governance Committee; People Committee; Chair Chief Executive Performance Review Committee; Trustee of Bledisloe Royston Trust and Director, Foundation Properties Limited.

 Martine joined the Board in May 2019 to fill a casual vacancy.
 Blind since birth, Martine has been living in New Zealand for the past 22 years since emigrating from South Africa.
 Her qualifications are in the areas of vision rehabilitation, education and social policy and previously worked at the Blind Low Vision NZ in the fields of blindness awareness training and service co-ordination.

 For the past 11 years, she has been working at local government level as Disability Advisor.
 Martine serves on various pan-disability and health-related governance boards, including Parent and Family Resource Centre, Independent Living Services and the ACC Customer Advisory Panel.
 Martine is also Treasurer of the World Blind Union.